NguyenVanViet2004/FE-GlowUp/README.md

 3. Application Overview
 Include screenshots or diagrams to illustrate the main interface and navigation.
 Describe the key sections or menus in the application.
-4. How to Use [Application Name]
+4. How to Use GlowUp
  * Break this into detailed steps for each feature:

-    Booking an Appointment
+   - Booking an Appointment

-    Step-by-step instructions to select a barber, choose a service, pick a time slot, and confirm the booking.
+   - Step-by-step instructions to select a barber, choose a service, pick a time slot, and confirm the booking.
-    Include information on modifying or canceling an appointment.
+   - Include information on modifying or canceling an appointment.
-    Managing Your Profile
+   - Managing Your Profile

-    How to update personal details, add payment methods, or change preferences.
+   - How to update personal details, add payment methods, or change preferences.
-    Notifications and Reminders
+   - Notifications and Reminders

-    How to enable or disable notifications for upcoming appointments or promotional offers.
+   - How to enable or disable notifications for upcoming appointments or promotional offers.
-    Other Features
+   - Other Features

 Explain additional features like reviews, loyalty points, or support options.
 5. Troubleshooting